 He stands up and kicks his chair violently into the street, then leans over and pushes all the drinks on our table to smash down on the floor.
 It’s a disconcerting moment.
 Even though he then stands with his arms by his side in a slightly sheepish silence afterwards, as the annoyed large lady owner of the bar comes and flaps him out of the way and sweeps up the shards of glass.
 But it shocks me and enforces just how high passions are running in this election.

 Although, actually the most prevalent concern I hear from most, whether Syriza supporter or not, is “Why, exactly, are we having another election?”

 Having had Euro election, a general election, a referendum in the space of less than 18 months, the voters are exhausted of elections.
 Many express concern that these endless elections – 5 in 6 years – makes Greece look a failed country.

 My mother-in-law has a double challenge then.
 Convince people why they should vote, and then get them to vote her way.

 “How dare you come here and talk to us?”

 We are in the town square of Zacharo – Sugar Town.
 A town to the south of the constituency with a murky election history.

 The mayor of this town, in a bid for votes for his campaign, laid on “love buses” for the menfolk here, taking them over the northern border of the country to enjoy the pleasures of Bulgarian women, so it was reported.

 He swept in with an impressive majority.

 There are further scandals attached to this town and I’m told how, like mayors all over Greece, the campaigning posters of MPs from rival parties will be pulled down.
-The mayors of these towns spotted hanging from trees and lampposts in the middle of the night, hacking at his rivals’ banners.
+The mayors of these towns spotted hanging from trees and lampposts in the middle of the night, hacking at their rivals’ banners.